- What is a Public Defender?

 represented by an attorney applies to any natural person located in the

-will make arrangements to obtain the assistance of an interpreter.
+will make arrangements to obtain the assistance of an interpreter to conduct non-court business.

-There is no charge to the client or any witness for interpreter
+There is no charge to the defendant or a witness for interpreter

 assistance.
 It is critical that you inform your assigned attorney if

-you don't understand the legal proceedings because you primary language
+you don't understand the legal proceedings because your primary language

-think they can understand enough English to "get by".
+is other than English.
+Often, people think they can understand enough English to "get by."
 Unfortunately,

-sometimes in court there might be special meanings attached to the
+in court, there might be special meanings attached to the different legal

-English speaker, court proceedings can be confusing; thus, primarily
+English speaker, court proceedings can be confusing; thus, a defendant or witness who uses English as a 'second-language' may find the court

-limited "English" proficiency.
-If there is any doubt about your ability
+proceedings particularly difficult or onerous to understand.
+If there is any doubt about an ability

-to understand everything that is being said in court to you or about
+to fully and fairly understand everything is being said in court to you or about

-you, it is far safer to use the services of an interpreter in your
+you, it is far safer to use the services of a certified court interpreter in your

-Answer: Proposition 36, or Prop.
-36, is a voter approved initiative.
-The entire theme behind Prop.
-36 is to therapeutically treat
+Answer: Proposition 36, or P36, is a voter-approved initiative that puts an emphasis on drug rehabilitation, not incarceration.
+The entire purpose behind P36 is to therapeutically treat

 those who have a drug addiction rather than fill-up our jails and

 prisons.
-Thus, Prop.
-36 is a drug treatment alternative to jail or
+Thus, P36 is a drug treatment alternative to custody.

 Answer: This may be a simple question, but,

-unfortunately, it results in a very complicated answer.
+unfortunately, it doesn't beget an easy answer.
 The easiest

 answer is that most of those persons arrested for drug related offenses

-may be eligible for Prop.
-36 treatment.
+may be eligible for P36 drug treatment.
 However, there

-to the Public Defender Office who potentially qualifies for Prop.
-36
+to the Public Defender's Office who qualifies for P36

-treatment is so advised.
-The assigned attorney to the client will
+drug treatment is so advised.
+The assigned attorney will

-that attach to the successful completion of Prop.
-36 treatment.
+that attach to the successful completion of P36 drug treatment progam.

 Answer: A juvenile (i.e., a person under the age of

-18 years) who is charged with committing a crime, with habitual
+18 years) who is charged with committing a crime, or who is habitually

-truancy, or with incorrigibility, comes within the jurisdiction of the
+truant, or who is otherwise incorrigible, comes within the jurisdiction of the

 juvenile delinquency court.
 After a juvenile is arrested, he or she is

-usually released to a parent, but occasionally the allegation is so
+usually released to a parent or guardian, but occasionally the criminal allegation is so

-serious that the juvenile is detained until he or she first appears in
+serious that the juvenile will be detained in a juvenile facility until he or she first appears in

-the juvenile court, which usually occurs within 48 to 72 hours.
+the juvenile court, which must occurs within 48 to 72 hours of the arrest.

 For the most part, juvenile court proceedings are confidential and

-proceedings are different than adult court, including the special legal
+proceedings are different than adult court, and include special legal

-Many juveniles who are arrested never go to juvenile court but are
+Many juveniles who are arrested never have to go to juvenile court because they are

 Answer: The attorney-client privilege concerns all